Digital City Experts

 What we do

 Our project has four defined inellectual outputs (IOs).
 In addition, we will organize multiplier events and Smart City Summer Schools tagged as „Smart City bootcamps“ in several European countries.
-There, stakeholders of all kinds will be invited to discuss relevant aspects of city digitization to enhance a better understanding of the topic within societies.
+There, stakeholders of all kinds will be invited to discuss relevant aspects of city digitalization to enhance a better understanding of the topic within societies.

 Milestone 3 is a Smart Education Kit, consisting of learning and communication materials such as simple video tutorials and a “Smart City MOOC” (Massive Open Online Course) on core aspects of Smart Cities, for example on the management of smart infrastructure, responsive city administration or safer public spaces.
 Materials developped in milestone 3 may be used flexibly on the knowledge and exchange platform (milestone 1) or elsewhere, depending on the respective learning scenario.